 “What kind is he?”
-Hotch asked.
+Aaron asked.
 That would help in finding out how to take care of him until he could be handed off.

 “That I can’t tell you.
 I’ve never seen a head shape like his before.”
-The dragon shifted on Hotch’s neck, curling in tighter.
-“His eyes though.
+The dragon shifted on Aaron’s neck, curling in tighter.
+“His eyes, though.
 His eyes tell me that he’s an electric dragon.”

 The Faerie’s eyes widened in shock.
 “Sorry, Agent.
 The only dragons I have ever seen with eyes like that are electric dragons.
 Fire breathers usually have red eyes.”

-Something moved off to the side and the dragon reacted.
-He spun on Hotch’s neck and came up on the shoulder on the other side.
-Hotch could feel his belly swell.
-Hotch turned his head to see a non-magical officer coming up close to Hotch.
-The officer didn’t seem to be paying attention to what was going on around him and he hadn’t noticed the dragon.
+Something moved off to the side, and the dragon reacted.
+He spun on Aaron’s neck and came up on the shoulder on the other side.
+Aaron could feel his belly swell.
+Aaron turned his head to see a non-magical officer coming up close to Aaron.
+The man didn’t seem to be paying attention to what was going on around him, and he hadn’t noticed the dragon.

 Until a puff of fire stopped him in his tracks.
-Hotch barely had time to grab the dragon around the middle as he leapt off Hotch’s shoulder and tried to attack the officer.
-Hotch was surprised and he didn’t even try to keep its claws pressed against his body, he knew the dragon wasn’t going to hurt him.
+Aaron barely had time to grab the dragon around the middle as he leaped off Aaron’s shoulder and tried to attack the officer.
+Aaron was surprised, and he didn’t even try to keep its claws pressed against his body, he knew the dragon wasn’t going to hurt him.

 “You little shit!” the officer said as he drew his gun and took aim.
 “I told him we should have killed you when we found you.”
 The officer seemed to finally notice what he said and looked to see that every gun in the area had been drawn on him.
-The dragon calmed down in Hotch’s hands and he moved the dragon back to his shoulder.
+The dragon calmed down in Aaron’s hands, and he moved the dragon back to his shoulder.

-“Drop it,” Hotch said as he eyed the gun.
+“Drop it,” Aaron said as he eyed the gun.
 The officer did just as he said and his fellow officers cuffed him.
-Once the officer was in the back of a car, Hotch started moving again to his SUV.
+Once the officer was shoved in the back of a car, Aaron started moving again to his SUV.
 He opened the back door and tried to entice the dragon inside.
 He could seal the vehicle up to where no one but him would be able to get in.
 It was the safest place for the dragon at the moment.
-The dragon wasn’t having any of it though.
-He wrapped his tail around Hotch’s neck and wasn’t letting go.
+The dragon wasn’t having any of it, though.
+He wrapped his tail around Aaron’s neck and wasn’t letting go.

 “No. You need to go into the car.
 It’s going to be safest for you.”
-Hotch knew that the dragon should have been able to understand him, but given that he had no clue how long the dragon had been in the UnSub’s hands, he wasn’t sure.
-The dragon curled his head and huffed against Hotch’s neck, the warm wet air made Hotch shiver.
+Aaron knew that the dragon should have been able to understand him, but given that he had no clue how long the dragon had been in the UnSub’s hands, he wasn’t sure.
+The dragon curled his head and huffed against Aaron’s neck; the warm wet air made Aaron shiver.
 “Please.
 I’ll crack the windows and ward the car so that no one can enter it but me.
 Just please.”

 Another huff and the dragon shifted to jump down.
-Hotch turned to shut the door but something tugged at him.
+Aaron turned to shut the door, but something tugged at him.
 He looked back down to see the dragon with mouth clenched on his jacket sleeve.
-Hotch slipped out of it and the dragon pulled it up and onto the seat, shifting it around until it became a nest.
-Hotch shut the door, touching the SUV so that the windows rolled down all the way.
+Aaron slipped out of it, and the dragon pulled it up and onto the seat, shifting it around until it became a nest.
+Aaron shut the door, touching the SUV so that the windows rolled down all the way.
 With the magic protecting the car, nothing was going to get through, windows up or down.

 “Little guy all settled?”
-Dave looked Hotch up and down.
+Dave looked Aaron up and down.
 “Where’s your jacket?”

-“No. He’s about five years old.
+“No. The dragon is about five years old.
 I don’t know the status of his parents.
-I’ll try and find them but you are correct.
+I’ll try and find them, but you are correct.
 He’s bonded with me.
 One of the local officers was nearly killed by him.
 Given the statement the officer made, we have to assume that he is the accomplice.
 The LEOs have him in custody.
 I saved him from what I think was going to be a mauling and burning.”

 “Ah.
-He reacted and you reacted.
+He reacted, and you reacted.
 We have all the creatures mostly settled.
 There are not a lot of low intelligence creatures.
 I have three corralled in rooms alone that are going to need to be knocked out before we can do anything with them.
 The rest are in the living room, Prentiss is calming them down.
-There are two lower Faeries that were being kept in the basement.
+Two lower Faeries were being kept in the basement.
 The two have already said that their clan will take all the creatures in.
 Prentiss is trying to get a hold of their elder.”

 “Keep me informed.
 I’ll stop by the store and pick up some meat for the dragon.”

 “There’s no records written down anywhere.
-I have no clue what he eats.”
+I have no clue what the dragon has been eating.”
 Dave didn’t look worried.
-The dragon wouldn’t eat something that would make him sick.
+Aaron knew the dragon wouldn’t eat something that would make him sick.
 It was just finding enough of what he would eat.

-“I’ll get a variety and can always go get more later.”
-Hotch left the house, striding right to the SUV and getting into the driver’s seat.
+“I’ll get a variety and can always go get more at a later time.”
+Aaron left the house, striding right to the SUV and getting into the driver’s seat.
 He left the wards up; he would need them at the store.
 He tilted the mirror to where he could see the dragon but still be able to see anything behind him.
 The dragon wasn’t even awake, hadn’t woken even at the turns.
-He obviously felt safe with him.
+He apparently felt safe with him.

-Pulling up outside the first grocery store, Hotch pulled out his cell phone.
+Pulling up outside the first grocery store, Aaron pulled out his cell phone.
 He dialed the last number on his speed dial.

 “I have a case in Las Vegas.
-We have a house full of non-tradable sentient and unsentient creatures.
+We have a house full of non-tradable sentient and non-sentient creatures.
 Two Faeries were found in good health.
 They have offered their clan to help with the creatures.
-I’ve stripped the magic of the main man.
-The accomplice is human so he’s going straight through human courts.”
+I’ve stripped the magic of the leading man.
+The accomplice is human, so he’s going straight through human courts.”

 “And you need me because?
 I’m not on the council for that area.”

-“No but I have another more delicate matter.
+“No, but I have another more delicate matter.
 What happens when a young dragon bonds with a magic user?”
-Hotch was pretty sure he knew but he wanted to be sure.
+Aaron was pretty sure he knew, but he wanted to be sure.
 It was a little above his pay grade.

 “Fuck, how did they get ahold of a dragon?”
 Alan sounded pissed.
 He was sure that Alan’s eyes were glowing with magic at this point.
-Only Hotch’s control kept his own magic under control.
+Only Aaron’s control kept his magic under control.

-Hotch found the fresh meat section easy.
-He grabbed steak, chicken, and some fish.
+Aaron found the fresh meat section easy.
+He grabbed a steak, chicken, and some fish.
 Fruits and vegetables were next, all fresh.
-If the dragon wanted cooked, he could use his fire to cook it, he hoped.
+If the dragon wanted the meat cooked, he could use his fire to cook it, he hoped.